How To Fix Faultrep.dll Errors

 - Step 2 : Click “Start Scan” to find Windows registry issues that could be causing PC problems.

 - Step 3 : Click “Repair All” to fix all issues.

 Setting up weekly (or daily) automatic scans will help prevent system problems and keep your PC running fast and trouble-free.

-Wally’s Answer: Faultrep.dll errors, much like any missing dll errors, can appear in different ways.
-Sometimes they appear when an application is performing some task, and sometimes they appear when when the computer starts.
+Wally’s Answer: Faultrep.dll errors, much like any missing DLL errors, can appear in different ways.
+Sometimes they appear when an application is performing some task, and sometimes they appear when the computer starts.
 But, there’s no need to worry, lets sort this out.

 What does the Faultrep.dll error look like?

 - “The file faultrep.dll is missing.”